AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.9.md

 For a complete list of all new, modified, and removed Flow nodes in this release, see the [version history](../../flow_ref/versions.html).

 [Return to top](#top)

+### Xbox One XDK version

+Stingray now requires the **October 2016 QFE 2** release of the XDK.

+### PlayStation 4 SDK version

+Stingray now requires **Version 4.0** of the PlayStation 4 SDK.

+If you have trouble upgrading to this version from an older version of the SDK, try deleting any existing files from the `C:\ProgramData\SCE directory` before you install.